-6. Colorado Multi-User Account in John Martin Reservoir
+7. Colorado Multi-User Account in John Martin Reservoir

 Colorado has been negotiating with Kansas for several years on the creation of a new storage account in John Martin Reservoir (JMR).
 The existing operating plan for JMR only permits storage for specific enumerated accounts, leaving many Colorado water users unable to utilize JMR even though there is storage capacity available.
 Kansas and Colorado have now agreed on a pilot project, creating the new account, which will help facilitate more efficient water usage for Colorado water users.
 Although water quality is not part of the Compact, the account is also expected to improve water quality below JMR, as water in JMR is of better quality than water in the stream, and the new account will allow for replacement of historical return flows out of JMR instead of replacing from other sources.
-The Arkansas River Compact Administration has scheduled a special meeting for July 1, 2022, to approve the pilot project.
+The Arkansas River Compact Administration approved the pilot project at a special meeting on July 1, 2022.